gitlabhq/omnibus-gitlab/doc/settings/ssl/ssl_troubleshooting.md

 1. you have placed custom certificates in `/etc/gitlab/trusted-certs/`; and
 1. you do not see any skipped or symlinked custom certificate messages

-You may be encountering an issue where Omnibus GitLab thinks that the custom certificates have already been added.
+You may be encountering an issue where a Linux package installation thinks that the custom certificates have already been added.

 To resolve, delete the trusted certificates directory hash: